I was in tears on my neighbour’s doorstep

 You don’t need a parrot to make you laugh

 Or get you into trouble , but mine have always done both!
-They are very entertaining and companionable avians with a distinct sense of humour and fun.
+Parrots are very entertaining and companionable (if delinquent) avians with a distinct sense of humour and fun.

 Tags: Communication skills, Fun and laughter, Health and wellbeing, Interpersonal skills, Thinking and mindset